kevinslin/seed-xkcd/vault/xkcd.a-way-so-familiar.md

   license: Creative Commons 2.5
 ---
 ![Two Hedwig references, an obscure Joey Comeau reference, and a girl with a mohawk.
 Yes.](https://imgs.xkcd.com/comics/a_way_so_familiar.png)
+> "A Way So Familiar", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 Person 1: I saw a cute girl outside the bank today.
 She looked nice.